OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 5. Append the HMAC to the bytearray of step 3.
 6. Store the result of step 5.

-When verifying the HMAC with BC:
+When verifying the HMAC with BouncyCastle:

 1. Make sure BounceyCastle or SpongeyCastle are registered as a security provider.
 2. Extract the message and the hmacbytes as separate arrays.